ScientificC/cmathl/docs/source/intro.rst

 Routines are available for the following areas,

 ===========================  ===========================  ===========================
-Complex Numbers              Special Functions            Vectors and Matrices Quaternions                  Differential Equations       Numerical Differentiation IEEE Floating-Point          Physical Constants           Easing Functions Statistics
+Mathematical Functions       Complex Numbers              Special Functions Quaternions                  Differential Equations       Numerical Differentiation IEEE Floating-Point          Physical Constants           Easing Functions Statistics                   Blocks                       Vectors and Matrices
 ===========================  ===========================  ===========================

 The use of these routines is described in this manual.
 Each chapter